 - Where previously temporary and permanent legal foreign residents were offered the INAPAM card, some offices began to restrict the card to permanent residents only.

-- Some offices offered cards to temporary residents only if they could prove they owned a house in Mexico (that restricted card access to the many people who rent).
+- Some offices offered cards to temporary residents only if they could prove they owned a house in Mexico.

 - In recent times, applications filed by foreign residents have not received a response or been processed, with staff at the offices citing administrative technicalities—such as the unavailability of special forms or cards.